Learning Music-Dance Representations through Explicit-Implicit Rhythm Synchronization: Experiments

 where $M(\cdot)$ denotes the minimize function; $i, j$ are indices of rhythms; $P_i$ denotes the temporal position of the $i^{th}$ rhythm point.
 The warping path determines the detailed frame accelerate strategy with minimum warping costs, thereby resulting in optimal retargeting performance.

+\textbf{User study.} Since there is no feasible quantitative metric for music-dance retargeting, we conduct a user study to compare our method with the only available baseline method visbeat~\cite{davis2018visual}.
+We survey 20 experienced dancing viewers, which are required to give judgments to 10 retargeted demos about synthesized fluency, music-dance rhythm consistency, and viewing naturalness.
+Results shown in Table~\ref{table:quanti} show that our model outperforms the baseline method by a large margin, indicating that our proposed method is capable of generating high-quality retargeted video-music pairs.

-\textbf{Qualitative results.} Since there is no feasible quantitative metric for music-dance retargeting, we provide some qualitative results to show the performance of our method as shown in~\cref{figure3}.
+\textbf{Qualitative results.} We also provide some qualitative results to show the performance of our method as shown in Fig.~\ref{figure3}.
+We compare the raw videos with retargeted videos via temporal acceleration, temporal shifting, and dynamic time warping (DTW), where frames with colored boxes denote visual rhythm positions.
 All dancing videos are randomly selected from the test set of the representation learning dataset.
 For the synthetic videos by temporal shifting, the inner rhythm may be mismatched for we only perform alignment on the first rhythm points, which makes the synthetic video uncoordinated.
-Besides, the performance is unsatisfactory when the temporal lengths of audio and visual clips are similar, since the range of temporal offset is highly limited.
-Retargeting videos by temporal acceleration may lead some parts of the synthetic video to be extremely fast or slow.
-This is because when the gap between $I_k^v$ and $I_k^a$ is quite large, we need to interpolate or remove a large number of visual frames, which seriously affects the viewing fluency.
-On the contrary, the synthetic video by DTW achieves excellent rhythm alignment compared with videos generated by temporal shifting, and the synthetic frames are more consistent than the temporal acceleration production. \textit{We provide more synthetic video demos, including raw audio and visual clips in the supplementary material}.
+Retargeting videos by temporal acceleration lead parts of the synthetic video extremely fast or slow.
+This is because when the gap between $I_k^v$ and $I_k^a$ is quite large, we need to interpolate or remove a large number of visual frames, thereby seriously affecting viewing fluency.
+On the contrary, the synthetic video by DTW achieves excellent rhythm alignment compared with videos generated by temporal shifting, and the synthetic frames are more consistent than the temporal acceleration production.
+To make a qualitative comparison, we also provide some retargeted demos in the supplementary material synthesized by MuDaR and visbeat~\cite{davis2018visual}, which detects visual rhythms in a non-deep-learning based manner and retargets via temporal warping.
+Results show that the synthesized video using MuDaR and our DTW strategy achieves better viewing fluency and rhythm correspondence than the compared baselines.
+We strongly suggest readers refer to the provided demos since the qualitative comparison is the only possible way to evaluate the performance of our method.